Assign the characteristics, material and section parameters to the structural elements you have created!

 All materials you create will be displayed numbered in the Entity Tree.

-Next choose the type of material and the relevant standards.
+Next select Database and choose the type of material and the relevant standards.
 WeStatiX has a library of materials with all mechanical properties in accordance with the main standards (such as EN, ACI, CSA, ASTM, IS).

 In the library you will find

 - Reinforcement steel

 If the material you are looking for is not available in the library, you can create a new one directly in the Data panel.

 Fill in the fields assigning the values to the required parameters.
 If you select this option after choosing the material from the Database, you will find its parameters within the various fields.

 Remember to fill in Name, then press Save.
 The material thus defined will remain saved in your personal library also for your future projects.

 Select Open in the Data panel.
 If you have already saved some of your custom materials, you can find your private database by furtherly choosing MyMaterials in the Open Material window!